SASHA HUBER

 Using art to heal colonial traumas, Huber reproduced and printed the photographs on wood, dressed Renty in a suit inspired by a suit by Frederick Douglass (1818–1895), and Delia in a dress inspired by a dress by Harriet Tubman (1849–1913).
 In this work the artist used her stapling method to symbolically heal wounds while honouring the contributions of Douglass and Tubman (both abolitionists).
 Huber gifted these portraits to Tamara Lanier and her family.

 Tailoring Freedom joins the solo exhibition would tour YOU NAME IT at The Power Plant Contemporary Art Gallery in Toronto from February, 4th - May, 1st 2022.
-The tour started at the Kunstinstituut Melly in Rotterdam from April, 9th - September, 21 2021 and continues after Toronto to Autograph in London in November 2022 and Turku Art Museum in Finland in 2023.
+The tour started at the Kunstinstituut Melly in Rotterdam from April, 9th - September, 21 2021 and continues after Toronto to Autograph in London in November 2022, Turku Art Museum in Finland in 2023 and Ferme-Asile in Switzerland in 2024.